jf-guillou/lcds/README.md

 `https://lcds-server/frontend`

-## Raspberry Pi Client
+### Raspberry Pi Client

-If you want to use a Raspberry Pi, you probably need (some setup)[https://github.com/jf-guillou/lcds-rpi-client].
+If you want to use a Raspberry Pi, here is [the setup we use](https://github.com/jf-guillou/lcds-rpi-client).